andre-rd-rodrigues/curiositygem/README.md

 ## New articles

-In orde to add new content you need to:
+In order to add new content you need to:

 ##### 1. Add new content in **Hygraph**